 We capitalize interest cost for the construction and upgrade of qualifying assets.
-In April 2005 and July 2006 we began capitalizing interest on expenditures related to the upgrades of the Ocean Endeavor and the Ocean Monarch, respectively, for ultra-deepwater service.
+In April 2005 we began capitalizing interest on expenditures related to the upgrade of the Ocean Endeavor for ultra-deepwater service.
 In December 2005 and January 2006 we began capitalizing interest on expenditures related to the construction of our two jack-up rigs, the Ocean Scepter and Ocean Shield, respectively.